 Several machine learning algorithms require the computation of eigenvalues or apply kernel functions: these algorithms should benefit from improvements in the quantum domain.
 Many machine learning algorithms are based on optimization, i.e. improvements in this area like Quantum Approximate Optimization Algorithm QAOA should imply improvements of those machine learning algorithms.

-Whether or not such improvements materialize is discussed in several papers that compare sample classical and quantum machine learning algorithms, e.g. (Biamonte et al., 2017; Ciliberto et al., 2018; Havenstein et al., 2018).
+Whether or not such improvements materialize is discussed in several papers that compare sample classical and quantum machine learning algorithms, e.g. [11, 14, 28].